Deutsches Museum Munich: opening hours, admission fees and exhibitions

 - Category: Science and technology

-- Exhibitions: There are about 30 different museum areas with a huge thematic range: from agricultural and food technology to astronomy, chemistry, photography & film, aerospace, oceanography and physics to shipping, telecommunications and timekeeping.
+- Exhibitions: There are about 30 different museum areas with a wide thematic range: from agricultural and food technology to astronomy, chemistry, photography & film, aerospace, oceanography and physics to shipping, telecommunications and timekeeping.

 - Special features: Guided tours, shows, workshops and a dedicated children's area.